Skip to content

 Section titled “Where Cursor, Claude Code, and Codex Pull Ahead”

 This is the biggest gap.
-Cursor gives you access to Claude Opus 4.6, Claude Sonnet 4.5, GPT-5.2, and Gemini 3 Pro.
-Claude Code runs on Claude Opus 4.6 — the highest-scoring model on SWE-Bench for agentic coding tasks.
-Codex uses GPT-5.3-Codex, a model specifically optimized for coding agent workflows.
+Cursor gives you access to Claude Fable 5, Claude Opus 4.8, Claude Sonnet 4.6, GPT-5.5, and Gemini 3.1 Pro.
+Claude Code defaults to Claude Opus 4.8 and gives you access to the full Claude model tier including Claude Fable 5 — Anthropic’s most capable model, released June 9, 2026.
+Codex uses GPT-5.5, a model specifically optimized for coding agent workflows.

 This prompt requires deep multi-step reasoning across multiple files.
-The quality difference between frontier models (Opus 4.6, GPT-5.3-Codex) and smaller models is significant for this class of problem.
+The quality difference between frontier models (Fable 5, Opus 4.8, GPT-5.5) and smaller models is significant for this class of problem.

 Cursor’s agent mode, Claude Code’s autonomous execution, and Codex’s worktree-based parallel agents are more mature than Windsurf’s Cascade.
 Specific gaps: